paul-macfarlane/picksleagues-api/src/db/seed/SEEDING_STRATEGY.md

 - **Pick Lock Times**: Set to noon on the second-to-last day of each phase
 - **Scores**: Generated scores based on season phase
 - **Picks**: User picks based on season phase logic
+- **Pick Count**: Each user makes exactly 3 picks per week (not picks for every game)
+- **Pick Selection**: Randomly selects 3 games from each week's 6 available games
+- **Team Selection**: Randomly picks one of the two teams actually playing in each selected game

 ## Season Phase Logic